Cibo Matto

-While Honda and Hatori are Japanese expatriates, the group initially did not gain as large a following in Japan as it did in the United States.
-Their first album, Viva!
-La Woman sold 40,000 copies in Japan, but was more successful in the U.S., with over 74,000 copies sold.
-Over time, the group's following in Japan grew, which resulted in their signing to Japanese record label Commmons in 2014.
+Honda and Hatori are Japanese expatriates.
+Their first album sold 40,000 copies in Japan, but was more successful in the U.S., with over 74,000 copies sold.
+Over time, their following in Japan grew, which resulted in their signing to Japanese record label Commmons in 2014.

-After an almost decade-long hiatus, Honda and Hatori reunited as Cibo Matto in 2011, playing a series of concerts and recording new material.
-They released their third and final studio album, Hotel Valentine on February 14, 2014.
-It peaked at number 168 on the Billboard 200.
+After an almost decade-long hiatus, Honda and Hatori reunited in 2011, playing a series of concerts and recording new material.
+They released their third and final studio album, Hotel Valentine, in 2014.
+It reached number 168 on the Billboard 200.
 Cibo Matto announced their split in December 2017.

 History

 Viva!
 La Woman: 1994–1996

 After working together in the noise rock band Leitoh Lychee, Miho Hatori and Yuka Honda formed Cibo Matto in 1994 with Honda as the instrumentalist and Hatori as the vocalist (although occasionally Honda sang and Hatori contributed instrumentally).
 In 1995, Cibo Matto released a self titled EP on El Diablo Records.
 The EP caught the attention of Warner Bros.
 Records, which signed Cibo Matto later in the year.
 Through Warner Bros., the duo released its first major album, Viva!
 La Woman.
 Cibo Matto is an Italian phrase that translates to "Crazy Food" and many of the tracks from Viva!
 La Woman, which was produced by Mitchell Froom, featured lyrics related to food, including "Know Your Chicken", "Apple", and "Birthday Cake".
 The album's first single, "Sugar Water", was a modest college radio and dance hit.
 The song was accompanied by an innovative split screen music video that was directed by Michel Gondry, where each side showed the same footage—one side going forward, and one backward, meeting mid-song.
 After the music videos for "Know Your Chicken" and "Sugar Water" enjoyed success on MTV, Cibo Matto made appearances on various television shows such as Oddville, Viva Variety, and Buffy the Vampire Slayer.
 "Birthday Cake" was heavily featured in the video game Jet Set Radio Future.
 In 1996, Cibo Matto contributed "Águas De Março (Waters of March)" to the AIDS benefit album Silencio=Muerte: Red Hot + Latin, which was produced by the Red Hot Organization.